rust-stuco/homeworks/week3/cardlab/README.md

 methods.
 As you can probably guess, `eq` implements the `==` operator and `cmp` implements the remaining comparison operators (`<`, `<=`, `>=`, `>`).

+If you go with our modeling above (with the `Suit` and `Rank` types), you will find that you want to compare two `Rank` types together.
+You can copy and paste the `impl <Trait> for Card` blocks and replace the `Card` for `Rank` / `Suit` and implement those methods to allow comparison for the types you have defined.

+In other words, you'll probably want to implement `impl PartialEq for Rank`, `impl Ord for Rank`, and a few more things.
+Ask on Piazza or consult the reference solution if you are confused!

 _We are aware that there is a very easy way to implement the comparison traits with derived traits.
 You technically do not have to manually implement all of the comparison traits yourself._